jjrussell/batsd/README.md

 We run the environment inside of a Virtualbox VM setup through Vagrant.
 To set it up, first install [virtualbox](http://www.virtualbox.org/wiki/Downloads).

-Now setup librarian and vagrant:
+Now setup librarian and vagrant(run from /Path/To/tapjoyserver/tapjoyads/):

 ```
 gem install vagrant